valtix-security/risk-report/README.md

 1. **Add Target** and choose **Event bus in another AWS account** and add account id **425355469185**
 1. You can either create a new role or use an existing role that has permissions to publish events to the account specified above.
 1. In the next page, add a rule name and click **Create Rule**
-1. This configuration of the CloudWatch Event Rules enables inventory changes to be read by Valtix Controller and build inventory details.
+1. This configuration of the CloudWatch Event Rules enables inventory changes to be read by Valtix Cloud Controller and build inventory details.